mardanyan/translit/README.md

 The first, we prepare the corpus

-1. Download the [Wiki dump](https://dumps.wikimedia.org/hywiki/20180901/) e.g. https://dumps.wikimedia.org/hywiki/20180901/hywiki-20180901-pages-articles-multistream.xml.bz2
+1. Download the [Wiki dump](https://dumps.wikimedia.org/hywiki/20180901/) (e.g. https://dumps.wikimedia.org/hywiki/20180901/hywiki-20180901-pages-articles-multistream.xml.bz2)
 2. Extract the dump using [WikiExtractor](https://github.com/attardi/wikiextractor)
 3. Remove the remaining tags from exported files(in first and last lines) (strings starting with '<')
-4. Split data thre parts (70% - `train.txt`, 11% - `val.txt`, 15% - `test.txt`) and store under `languages/LANG_CODE/data` folder
+4. Split data thre parts (70% - `train.txt`, 15% - `val.txt`, 15% - `test.txt`) and store under `languages/LANG_CODE/data` folder

-... points 3 and 4 can be done running ths script preparewikitext.py
+points 3 and 4 can be done running preparewikitext.py

 Next we add some language specific configuration files: